kwketh/xenobot-crack/README.md

 # xenobot-crack
-Universal crack for xenobot that works with all versions up January 2015.
+Universal crack for xenobot that works with all versions up to January 2015.

+## Why?
+Passion and for educational purposes.